 Why?
 Because even a great online social network can't replace local face-to-face networking with other business peers.
 Isolation isn't conducive to long-term creativity and business success.

 Plus you'll support your local community by supporting your local chamber of commerce.
 A portion of your chamber dues supports chamber activities at the state level.
 State Chambers work in our state capitols to reduce business taxation and regulations.
 This is another way to have a stronger business.

 Chamber dues are not expensive.
-In my town a business can join for $250 and an individual can join for $100.
-Some local chambers are less and big city chambers are more.
+In my city a business can join for $275 per year.
+Dues at some chambers are less and big city chambers are more.
 Chamber is a great value when you take advantage of chamber opportunities.